The stage of a cancer tells you how big it is and how far it’s spread. It helps your doctor decide which treatment you need.

 If you can't have surgery for any reason, you usually have radiotherapy instead.

 Treatment after surgery is called adjuvant treatment.
 It lowers the chance of the cancer coming back.

-You usually have both external radiotherapy and internal radiotherapy (brachytherapy).
+You usually have both external radiotherapy and internal radiotherapy.
+Internal radiotherapy is called brachytherapy.
 You might not need external radiotherapy if they remove your lymph nodes during surgery.

+Chemotherapy uses anti cancer drugs to destroy cancer cells.
 Some women have chemotherapy as well as radiotherapy after surgery.
-This is more likely if you have a type 2 endometrial cancer (such as serous carcinoma), or have carcinosarcoma of the womb.
+You are more likely to have chemotherapy if you have type 2 endometrial cancer or have carcinosarcoma of the womb.